Atlanta Lawn Maintenance Guide

 Once again, we’ve written a complete guide on watering your Atlanta lawn.
 You should check it out!

 Have you ever seen those brown patches in your lawn that grow like an amoeba and no amount of watering or fertilizing seems to be helping the situation?
 If frustrated nostalgia is setting in then you probably know what I’m talking about.
 Fungus is an airborne spore that enters through the grass blade tips and is most common where the climate is humid.
-A good indicator for a fungus problem is carefully inspecting your grass blades; if the crown/base of the grass is green whereas the tips are a yellowish or brown color towards the tip then you most likely have a fungus problem.
+A good indicator for a fungus problem is carefully inspecting your grass blades; if the crown/base of the grass is green whereas the tips are a yellowish or brown color toward the tip then you most likely have a fungus problem.

 - Make sure your watering is happening early in the morning versus late in the night.
 Watering during the night doesn’t allow for the water to be evaporated off of the grass blades.
 Moisture sitting on the grass too long is an open invitation for fungus to creep in.